cxlanyagege/S200H-NUC-Hackintosh/README.md

 ## What is not working

-- Power button when host runs macOS
+- Power button when host runs macOS, force shutdown still works
-- Some apps may not work after waking up (eg. Chrome etc)
+- Graphics issues
-  - I test it out by myself, both HDMI and mDP have this issue
+  - Some apps stop working after waking up (eg. Chrome)
-  - According to [Issue #6](https://github.com/kkzzhizhou/S200H_I7-8750H_Hackintosh/issues/6), [kkzzhizhou](https://github.com/kkzzhizhou) once experienced randomly apps stucked, just like happened situation after waking up
+  - Reference to [Issues #11](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues/11) and [Issues #12](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/issues/12), you may need to manually add Fake ID to avoid black screen when using HDMI
 - Maybe more, you tell me

 ## Supporting OS & Downloads